RyanSquared/ryansquared.github.io/_posts/2022-10-02-exploring-qubes-rpc.md

 qubes-gpg-client-wrapper --export-secret-keys
 ```

-We can look at the source code of `qubes-gpg-client` (which I won't include for
+We can look at the [source code][qubes-gpg-client-source] of `qubes-gpg-client`
-licensing reasons, just in case) and see that it calls `qrexec-client-vm` with
+and see that it calls `qrexec-client-vm` with a remote domain and a policy
-a remote domain and a policy name.
-As an example of how `qrexec-client-vm`
+name.
+As an example of how `qrexec-client-vm` works, we can run the following
-works, we can run the following command:
+command:

 ```sh
 qrexec-client-vm vault qubes.GetDate